bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 redirect_from: []

 ---
 Organization members can log into or sign up to Bitrise using their own SAML SSO provider's system.
-With SAML SSO, organizations will be able to apply the security guidelines of their SAML SSO provider when accessing their own Bitrise organization.
+With SAML SSO, organizations will be able to apply the security guidelines of their SAML SSO provider when accessing their Bitrise organization.

 In this guide we cover the following topics: